SaraRasoulian/DotNet-WebAPI-Vue-Portfolio/README.md

 <h2> Personal Portfolio Website ✨ </h2>
-<p>This repository is a dynamic responsive portfolio website with an admin panel.</p>
+<p>This repository is a dynamic and responsive portfolio website with an admin panel.</p>
 <p>The backend is built with ASP.NET Core Web API, the frontend with Vue JS, and the database with PostgreSQL.</p>

 <h2>Demo 💻 </h2>